shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 image: 2017-01-08-better-sleep.png
 ---

-Every three months, I like to sit down, zoom out from the daily issues, and try concentrate on the big picture.
+Every three months, I like to sit down, zoom out from daily issues, and try concentrate on the big picture.
 I like to write down the things I want to achieve in the next three months, and to write a retrospect of the goals I set myself in the previous session.
 The three month schedule is ideal, as it is